codefellows-seattle-javascript-401d21/18-asset-management/lab-mitchell/README.md

 The `route/` directory contains a file, `route-gallery.js`, which exports a single anonymous function expecting a single `router` argument.
 The exported file has CRUD methods mounted on the router to the `/gallery/:_id?` endpoint.
 All of the CRUD methods include both the `bearerAuth` custom middleware to validate authorization, and all but `DELETE` utilize the `bodyParser` middleware.

 **Route-photo**
+The `route/` directory contains a file, `route-photo.js`, which exports a single anonymous function expecting a single `router` argument.
+The exported file has CRUD methods mounted on the router to the `/gallery/:_id?` endpoint.
+Both the `GET` and `POST` CRUD methods use the `bearerAuth` custom middleware to validate authorization, and only the `POST` utilizes the `bodyParser` middleware.

 ### Model
 **Auth**